gdc-iac/gdc-iac-org/README.md

 # Setup

 Helm is using the default kubeconfig path.
-Setup to use the same export KUBECONFIG=~/workspaces/amg1/adhoc-tools/kubeconfigs/global-api-iac-kubeconfig
+To use different one: export KUBECONFIG=~/workspaces/amg1/adhoc-tools/kubeconfigs/global-api-iac-kubeconfig

 # Bootstrap IaC